procore/documentation/overview/partner_tech_reqs.md

 ## App Submittal and Technical Review

-The following conditions must be met in order to successfully complete the App Markletplace submittal and technical review process.
+The following conditions must be met in order to successfully complete the App Marketplace submittal and technical review process.

 * Provide details of any paid test accounts that are needed in order to test and use your service.
 * Provide details of any test accounts that might be needed for third-party services.